jdm365/CSVSearcher/README.md

-# bloom25
+# BlooM25
-BM25 algorithm written in c++ and exposed through cython.
+BM25 algorithm using bloom filters in inverted index to allow fast querying of high-df tokens.

 ## Install
 ```bash